stonepros/stone/doc/radosgw/admin.rst

 Add / Remove Admin Capabilities
 -------------------------------

-The Ceph Storage Cluster provides an administrative API that enables  users to execute administrative functions via the REST API.
+The Stone Storage Cluster provides an administrative API that enables  users to execute administrative functions via the REST API.
 By default, users do NOT have access to this API.
 To enable a user to exercise  administrative functionality, provide the user with administrative capabilities.